Darwin Weeps: Warning Labels and Technology Render the Survival Mindset Obsolete

 With all of this constant nannying, we have a society of giant toddlers.
 It isn’t really their fault.
 They’ve become accustomed to a society in which people never have to think.
 They don’t have to produce food, deal with injuries, or even work for a living.
 Heat is the turn of a dial, entertainment doesn’t require reading skills, and products get thrown away instead of repaired.
 People don’t learn to predict impending danger by thinking the scenario through, and when danger does occur, they wait for heroes instead of rescuing themselves.
 They don’t even have to hear unpleasant things, because they can just say the magical incantation, “I’m offended” and the offensive unpleasantness is summarily banned and made illegal.

 The coddling makes it even more difficult for the overprotected to accept it when something bad happens.
 Acceptance is the first step of surviving any disaster.
-I recently wrote about the 3 steps of survival, and those steps are completely foreign to many of today’s general public.
+I have written about the 3 steps of survival, and those steps are completely foreign to many of today’s general public.

 To me, the pinnacle of preparedness is a way of thinking about pretty much everything you encounter.
 It’s a unique way of looking at a situation, assessing the options, and acting that defines the prepper mindset.
 Think about any stressful situation that has ever happened to you.
 Once you accepted the fact that it had happened you were able to set a course of action.
 Once you had definitive steps to take, you probably felt much calmer.
 You took control of the things you could, and you executed your plan.
 Only by taking that first step – accepting that this mishap had indeed occurred – could you take the next two.